volcengine/veScale/vescale/dtensor/README.md

 ```

-## How to generate random numbers in DTensor as if it's from a single GPU
+## How to generate random numbers in DTensor as if it's from a single GPU?

+### Motivation

+Ideally, DTensor should provide single-device abstraction even for random ops (e.g. `dtensor.randn`, `nn.Dropout`, and `<any random ops>`), i.e., random value generated on single device should be identical to collective of random shard on multiple devices.

+### Problem

+PyTorch DTensor (i.e., `OffsetBasedRNGTracker`) does not produce the random values on multiple devices identical to single GPU execution for random operators (e.g. `dtensor.randn`, `nn.Dropout`, and `<any random ops>`).

+The key problem lies in that the CUDA random numbers are not generated "sequentially" and cannot be simply offsetted by rank ids, but instead are generated "simultaneously" by multiple CUDA threads and only be sharded by CUDA thread ids!

+### Solution

-In veScale, we introduce a `ThreadBasedRNGTracker` for managing the RNG states across different GPUs.
-As a result, we can generate random DTensors that are identical to the ones from single GPUs.
+In veScale, we introduce a `ThreadBasedRNGTracker` for correcting the RNG states across different GPUs, enabling generation of correct DTensor that are identical to the ones from single GPUs for any random ops.

-To use the feature, build and install a patched pytorch and set the environment variable `VESCALE_SINGLE_DEVICE_RAND=1`.
+To use the feature, build and install a patched PyTorch of veScale and set the environment variable `VESCALE_SINGLE_DEVICE_RAND=1`.

+### Details

-Whenever invoking a randomized operation on a DTensor, `ThreadBasedRNGTracker` passes its sharding info to the C++/Cuda side of pytorch through the RNG state.
+Whenever invoking a randomized operation on a DTensor, `ThreadBasedRNGTracker` passes its sharding info to the C++/Cuda side of PyTorch through the RNG state.
-This resolves the issue that OffsetBasedRNGTracker does not produce the output identical to single GPU executions.
+This resolves the issue that PyTorch DTensor's `OffsetBasedRNGTracker` does not produce the output identical to single GPU executions.

 For example, consider generating `x = torch.rand(4)` given the current random seed and
 a global offset.
 In Cuda's RNG implementation, random numbers are accessed via a triple
-(seed, thread id, offset).
+`(seed, thread id, offset)`.

 On a single GPU, 4 GPU threads is created and the i-th thread fills the entry `x[i]`
 with `rand(seed, i, offset)`.
 That is, we have